aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/document-conversion/pdf-to-tex/_index.md

 ---
-title: PDF to Te X
+title: PDF to TeX
-linktitle: PDF to Te X
+linktitle: PDF to TeX
 second_title: Aspose.PDF for .NET API Reference
-description: Step by step guide to convert PDF to Te X using Aspose.PDF for .NET.
+description: Step by step guide to convert PDF to TeX using Aspose.PDF for .NET.
 type: docs
 weight: 190
-url: /net/document-conversion/pdf-to-te-x/
+url: /net/document-conversion/pdf-to-tex/
 ---

 In this tutorial, we'll walk you through the process of converting a PDF file to TeX format using Aspose.PDF for .NET.
 TeX is a typesetting language used for creating scientific and mathematical documents.
 By following the steps below, you will be able to convert a PDF file to TeX format.